L.A. Confidential (film): Accolades

 TIME magazine ranked L.A.
 Confidential the best film of 1997.
 The National Society of Film Critics also ranked it the year's best film and Curtis Hanson was voted Best Director.
 The New York Film Critics Circle also voted L.A.
 Confidential the year's best film in addition to ranking Hanson best director, and his and Brian Helgeland's best screenplay.
 The Los Angeles Film Critics Association and the National Board of Review also voted L.A.
 Confidential the year's best film.
 As a result, it is one of three films in history to sweep the "Big Four" critics' awards, alongside Schindler's List (1993) and The Social Network (2010).

 It was also voted the best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."
 In 2009, the London Film Critics' Circle voted L.A.
 Confidential one of the best films of the past 30 years.
+The February 2020 issue of New York Magazine lists L.A.
+Confidential as among "The Best Movies That Lost Best Picture at the Oscars."

 Home media

-A DVD was released on April 21, 1998.
-In addition to the film, it included two featurettes, an interactive map of Los Angeles, a music-only track, a theatrical trailer, and three TV spots.
+A VHS and DVD were released on April 14, 1998, by Warner Home Video.
+In addition to the film, the latter release included two featurettes, an interactive map of Los Angeles, a music-only track, a theatrical trailer, and three TV spots.

 The movie was released again as a two-disc Special Edition DVD and Blu-ray on September 23, 2008.
 Both sets have the same bonus content.
-In addition to the features from the original DVD, there are four new featurettes, the 1999 pilot of the proposed TV series starring Kiefer Sutherland, and film commentary by writer (novel) James Ellroy, writer (screenplay)/co-producer Brian Helgeland, actors Kevin Spacey, Russell Crowe, Guy Pearce, James Cromwell, Kim Basinger, Danny DeVito & David Strathairn, production designer Jeannine Oppewall, director of photography Dante Spinotti, costume designer Ruth Myers and American film critic Andrew Sarris.
+In addition to the features from the original DVD, there are four new featurettes, the 1999 pilot of the proposed television series starring Kiefer Sutherland, and film commentary by writer (novel) James Ellroy, writer (screenplay)/co-producer Brian Helgeland, actors Kevin Spacey, Russell Crowe, Guy Pearce, James Cromwell, Kim Basinger, Danny DeVito and David Strathairn, production designer Jeannine Oppewall, director of photography Dante Spinotti, costume designer Ruth Myers and American film critic Andrew Sarris.
 Some sets included a six-song sampler from the film's soundtrack.

-On September 26, 2017, 20th Century Fox Home Entertainment, the distributor and part owner of New Regency, rereleased the film on Blu-ray as part of its 20th anniversary with new cover artwork.
+On September 26, 2017, 20th Century Fox Home Entertainment, the distributor and part-owner of New Regency, re-released the film on Blu-ray as part of its 20th anniversary with new cover artwork.
 The disc has the same technical specifications and bonus features as the previous Blu-ray.

-Sequel
+Proposed sequel

 In October 2020, Brian Helgeland confirmed a sequel to L.A.
-Confidential had been in development before the death of Chadwick Boseman, who would have played a young cop named James Muncie.
+Confidential had been in development before the death of Chadwick Boseman, who would have played a young cop working for L.A.
+Mayor Tom Bradley named James Muncie.
 Crowe and Pearce would have reprised their roles, and the film was to have been set in 1974.

+The planned sequel failed to attract interest from studios, with Ellroy and Helgeland revealing that executives from Netflix fell asleep during their pitch.